schen2011/mass_system/README.md

 Click run application ...
 Start browser, open [H2 console] (https://localhost8080:h2-console) import data schema and data from sql files Open the [UI] (https://localhost8080)
-Click client to search routes
+Click Client to search routes
-Click adminstrator to simulate and modify the system
+Click Administrator to simulate and modify the system

 #### Running a new machine
-Open eclipse - Spring tools plugin recommended to install Import Project as Existing Maven Project and select source code (mass_system) Configure run application as new Spring Boot App, set main class as application.Application Run application ...
+Open eclipse - Spring tools plug-in recommended to install Import Project as Existing Maven Project and select source code (mass_system) Configure run application as new Spring Boot App, set main class as application.Application Run application ...
 Start browser, open [H2 console] (https://localhost8080:h2-console) import data schema and data from sql files Open the [UI] (https://localhost8080)
 Click client to search routes
-Click adminstrator to simulate and modify the system
+Click Administrator to simulate and modify the system

 For ease of use, we package the file into jar file

+### Deploy the application.
+The application can be deployed as a artifact.
+With the embedded Tomcat, you don't need to deploy the application to Tomcat, instead you can just run it as a application.

+You can package the artifact with command : mvn clean install

+Then you can find the artifact under target folder

+You can run java -jar artifactname.jar to launch the application.